-At the April 2005 Oslo Donors Conference, India announced a grant of US$10 million for infrastructure, capacity building and social sector projects such as hospitals and educational institutions in Sudan.
-Out of the US$10 million grant extended to Sudan, US$ 5 million was allocated for construction of a hospital in South Sudan.
-The proposal to construct a Psychiatric hospital in Juba is under active consideration of Government of India.
-The combined medical and technical team visited Juba in January 2019 is expected to submit its report to government.
-Once it is approved, government is going to float a tender to start the civil construction works.
-The hospital will also be equipped with required medical supplies and the South Sudan doctors and nurses will also be trained to manage the proposed hospital.
+At the Oslo Donors Conference in April 2005, India announced a grant of US$10 million for infrastructure, capacity building and social sector projects such as hospitals and educational institutions in Sudan.
+Half of the US$10 million grant to Sudan was allocated for construction of a hospital in South Sudan.
+The proposal to construct a hospital in Juba is under active consideration and MoU to start the project is likely to be finalized shortly between GoSS and GOI.
+In January 2008, India donated US$100,000 worth of tents and medicines for flood affected areas to be shared between Sudan and South Sudan

 Other development assistance initiatives:

-(i) ICCR Scholarships: Scholarships: Indian Council for Cultural Relations (ICCR) has allocated fifteen (15) scholarships for South Sudanese nationals for higher studies in India for the academic year 2019-20.
-In the past the scholarships offered were fully utilized by South Sudan students.
+(i) ICCR Scholarships: Indian Council for Cultural Relations (ICCR) has allocated 15 scholarships for South Sudan nationals for higher studies in India from the academic year 2019-20 and all the slots were availed.

-Indian Contingent in United Nations Mission in South Sudan (UNMISS)
+Indian Contingent in United Mission in South Sudan (UNMISS)